deepmehta27/Voxel_Hackathon/README.md

 ## Overview

 This document provides a high-level overview of the proposed Virtual Fencing System for Railway Safety.
-The system aims to leverage computer vision and artificial intelligence to enhance the safety and efficiency of railway operations.
+The system aims to leverage computer vision to enhance the safety and efficiency of railway operations.

 ## Problem Statement